prob140/textbook/_chapters/Chapter_15/05_Calculus_in_SymPy.md

 $$\lambda e^{- \lambda t}$$

-This is an unavoidable aspect of computer aided algebra, and it is the reason we will use `SymPy` purely for computation, not for display.

 To see that the function is a density, we can check that its integral from 0 to $\infty$ is 1.
 The symbol that `SymPy` uses for $\infty$ is `oo`, a double lower case o.
 It looks very much like $\infty$.